sakshamsri4/biftech/guide_docs/activity_log.md

   4. Prefer callbacks for navigation between screens that share state
   5. Always test navigation flows thoroughly, especially with state management

+## [2023-04-22 | 19:00 PM]
+- ✅ Implemented Hive storage for authentication data
+- ✅ Created UserModel with Hive adapter for data persistence
+- ✅ Implemented AuthRepository for authentication operations
+- ✅ Added AuthService for initializing Hive and providing the repository
+- ✅ Updated AuthCubit to use the repository for authentication
+- ✅ Updated tests to use mock repository
+- 🔄 Implementation details:
+  1. Added Hive dependencies to pubspec.yaml
+  2. Created UserModel with Hive annotations for storage
+  3. Implemented AuthRepository with CRUD operations for users
+  4. Created AuthService to initialize Hive and provide the repository
+  5. Updated AuthCubit to use the repository for login, sign-up, and forgot password
+  6. Updated bootstrap.dart to initialize the AuthService
+  7. Updated tests to use mock repository
+- 📁 Files created/changed:
+  - lib/features/auth/model/user_model.dart (new model for Hive storage)
+  - lib/features/auth/repository/auth_repository.dart (new repository for auth operations)
+  - lib/features/auth/service/auth_service.dart (new service for Hive initialization)
+  - lib/features/auth/cubit/auth_cubit.dart (updated to use repository)
+  - lib/features/auth/view/auth_page.dart (updated to provide repository)
+  - lib/bootstrap.dart (updated to initialize AuthService)
+  - pubspec.yaml (added Hive dependencies)
+  - test/features/auth/cubit/auth_cubit_test.dart (updated to use mock repository)
+- 📝 Lessons learned:
+  1. Use Hive for efficient local storage in Flutter
+  2. Implement proper repository pattern for data access
+  3. Initialize services before running the app
+  4. Use dependency injection to provide repositories to cubits
+  5. Mock repositories in tests to isolate components

 ## Template for Future Entries

 ```